-- Bill of Quantities A report prepared by independent quantity surveyor specifying: - a) the contract price; and - b) list of materials to be used with quantity and rice estimates.
+Bill of Quantities - A report prepared by independent quantity surveyor specifying list of materials to be used with quantity and price estimates.

-The bill of quantities serve as a performance standard for evaluation of the quality of work performed.
+The bill of quantities serves as a performance standard for evaluation of the quality of work performed.

-- Preliminary and General Items Cost of setting up and maintaining a project site e.g material storage facilities. - III) Measured Work This is the work done in respect of quantities and costs specified in the bill of quantities.
+- II) Preliminary and General Items Cost of setting up and maintaining a project site e.g material storage facilities - III)Measured Work This is the work done in respect of quantities and costs specified in the bill of quantities.

-- IV) Variations and Extra Works This is the work done on the project but was not originally included in the bill of quantities. - V) Materials On/ Off Site The cost incurred for all material for the project. - VI) Retention The client withholds certain amounts of money from the certificates as a precaution against failure to execute the project by the contractor.
-This amount is paid to the contractor upon issuing of the certificate. - VII) Advance Normally an advance payment is made to the contractor before the work commences.
+- IV) Variations and Extra Works This is the work done on the project but was not originally included in the bill of quantities. - V) Materials On/ Off Site The cost incurred for all material for the project. - VI) Retention The client withholds a certain percentage of the contract sum (usually 10%) as security and this money is only paid after practical completion of the project or after expiry of the defect liability period. - VII) Advance Normally an advance payment is made to the contractor before the work commences.
 Advance payments should be treated as part of the taxable value at each stage when such payments are made. - VIII) Fluctuations These take into account changes in prices of materials and wage rates. - IX) Amounts Previously Certified -This amount is the sum of all amounts certified in previous stages to date.